Results

 Knowledge Hub

-… Engagement and consent … The foundation of any good project, partnership or agreement on Country should consider a rights-based approach to engagement, such as the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and ensuring there is Free, Prior, and Informed Consent (FPIC). … If you have been asked to consent (or agree) to a new opportunity on Country it is …
+… Engagement and consent … consider a rights-based approach to engagement, such as the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and ensuring there is Free, Prior, and Informed Consent (FPIC). … to a new opportunity on Country it is important to be aware of the project details, how it will impact your Community, and who holds the right to make decisions.
+At the start of a project, you should always find out who has the power to make decisions.
+This helps you understand how much influence you can have, especially if Traditional Owners don’t have the ‘legal right’ to say no. If you are …

 Knowledge Hub

-… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … Use these resources to find out …
+… Aboriginal peoples and Torres Strait Islanders have been caring for Country and protecting Australia’s biodiversity for more than 60,000 years and are uniquely positioned to lead nature repair and environmental market projects. … communities often deliver more than just environmental benefits.
+They provide added benefits like protecting culture and supporting community wellbeing.
+Because of this, these projects can earn higher prices for their credits or certificates because buyers value the added social and cultural impact.
+Environmental market projects can help protect the environment for future generations, as well …

 • Environmental